carolbenichio/offset-station-program/README.md

 <i>All numbers remained with their original decimal places in order not to interfere with the accuracy of the final result.</i>

-Any feedback is more then welcome.
+Any feedback is more than welcome.
 Thanks! <br>
 <i>Caroline Benichio Teixeira, 2023.</i>